Aymdi/DeadReckoning/README.md

 Indoor positioning method using *Pedestrian Dead Reckoning* ([PDR][wiki2]) based on phone sensors data: Accelerometer, Magnetometer and Gyroscope.

-I implemented and used this localization technique for my internship at [Continental][continental]: **Implementation and optimization of a localization system for connected vehicles**, supervised by [CHEIKH Mohamed](mohamed.cheikh@continental-corporation.com).
+I implemented and used this localization technique for my internship at [Continental][continental]: **Implementation and optimization of a localization system for connected vehicles**.

 ![](./graphs/result.png)